hacickn/Smart-Home-Bilkent-G2C/detailed/ARDUINO_README.md

 ### When you upload this program, Arduino, you may get the error of library.
 The steps;

+>It works only with circuit.Therefore you need a circuit or simulation to run arduino code

 ### Instruction to set-up Arduino to your computer
 - Download the Smart_home_Arduino file
 - Open in your computer, then go into Smart_home_Arduino file